The Trucking Industry in October 2024: What You Should Know

 Class-8-Semi-Tractor

-October is the end of the busy Midwest harvest season, and refrigerated trucks are moving out of that area.
-In the fall, harvest moves up the West Coast from California to states in the Pacific Northwest, where apples, onions, squash and beets are maturing before traveling to tables across the country.
+October marks the end of the busy Midwest harvest season and the start of harvest activity on the West Coast from California to states in the Pacific Northwest.

 New call-to-action